 SC.8.P.8.7 Explore the scientific theory of atoms (also known as atomic theory) by recognizing that atoms are the smallest unit of an element and are composed of subatomic particles (electrons surrounding a nucleus containing protons and neutrons).

-scientific law is a statement that describes what scientists expect to happen every time under a particular set of conditions.
+A scientific law is a statement that describes what scientists expect to happen every time under a particular set of conditions.
 For example, the law of gravity states that all objects in the universe attract each other.
 Unlike a theory, a scientific law describes an observed pattern in nature without attempting to explain it.
 Both scientific theories and scientific laws are developed slowly through repeated observation and experimentation.

 LAW =DESCRIBES A PHENOMENON WITHOUT EXPLAINING IT.